Telecommunications Law in the State of Qatar

-The telecommunications sector is regulated by the Ministry of Transport and Communications (MOTC).
+The telecommunications sector is regulated by the Ministry of Communications and Information Technology (MCIT) in the State of Qatar.
 The country's primary service provider Ooredoo is a state-owned company that is also responsible for building much of the country's telecom infrastructure.
 The private company Vodafone also operates within Qatar under the Telecommunications Law.

 The Telecommunications Law applies to all persons, corporations, government agencies and public authorities.
 It does not, however, apply to broadcasters subject to other laws, the content of Internet Protocol telecommunications, the Armed Forces and Ministry of the Interior, or security bodies.